-Prof. Shelley Craig and PhD Student, Gio Iacono publish on impact of intersectionality among social work studentsCategories: Faculty in the News, FIFSW Students in the News
+Prof. Shelley Craig and PhD Student, Gio Iacono publish on impact of intersectionality among social work studentsCategories: Faculty, Shelley Craig, Students

 Discrimination toward lesbian, gay, bisexual, transgender, and queer (LGBTQ) social work students can negatively affect academic performance and personal and professional identity development.
 Intersectionality is a conceptual approach that states that social identities interact to form different meanings and experiences from those that could be explained by a single identity.
 This study explored how the educational experiences of LGBTQ social work students in the United States and Canada influenced their professional and personal identities.
 Using an intersectional analysis, three major themes emerged: the need for social work programs to better promote LGBTQ identity and emerging social work professional identity integration, a lack of LGBTQ content in the curriculum, and unsupportive LGBTQ school climates.
 Implications for social work education are considered.